What to Do If You're Injured by a Drunk Driver

-If you or a loved one has been injured by a drunk driver, the experienced car accident attorneys at Zinda Law Group can help.
-We have the knowledge and resources necessary to help you recover maximum compensation for medical bills, property damage, loss of earnings, pain and anguish, and more.
+If you or a loved one has been injured by a drunk driver, the car accident attorneys at Zinda Law Group can help.
+We have the knowledge and resources necessary to help you seek maximum compensation for medical bills, property damage, loss of earnings, pain and anguish, and more.

-Call us today at 800-863-5312 for a free consultation with one of our skilled car accident lawyers.
+Call us today at 800-863-5312 for a free consultation with one of our car accident lawyers.

 What to Do at the Crash Scene

 The first thing you should do is make sure that you and your passengers are safe and uninjured.
 Seek medical attention immediately.
 Unfortunately, many drunken driving crashes result in serious and even fatal injuries, and emergency medical services may need to be called.

 If you are lucky enough to be in a position to make a medical decision for yourself, get evaluated by a medical professional.
 Oftentimes, car accident victims aren't immediately aware of injuries because they're in shock.
 A doctor will not only be able to tell if you sustained injuries but also create a medical record that could be beneficial to your personal injury case later.

 While on the scene, if it's safe to do so, try to pay close attention to what is happening at the scene of the crash.
 You might be able to see if the police are administering field sobriety tests to the other driver.
 The police might even tell you that they suspect the other driver to be drunk.
 The police will ask you for a statement of how the accident happened.
 Be frank, thorough, and polite with the officers.